alexsasharegan/vue-functional-data-merge/readme.md

 stateless and have many nodes rendered, the `mergeData` util is expected to be called extensively.
 As such, minimal variable allocations are made as well as minimal internal function calls _(for loops are preferred over `map`, `reduce`, & `forEach` to avoid adding stack frames)_.
 TypeScript is used with Vue typings to ensure the most accurate merge strategy for each property of the `context.data` object.
+You can run the benchmark yourself, but simple merges run at ~1,000,000 ops/sec and complex merges at ~400,000 ops/sec.